 Receive string → The monitor should expect the successful response HTTP 200 OK

-Once the LB configuration is all set, use the LB VIP in the 3rd Party Integration system instead of the direct ZigiOps hostname and port number of the listener.
+Once the LB configuration is all set, use the LB VIP in the 3rd Party Integration system instead of the listener's direct ZigiOps hostname and port number.

 The below steps explain how to move the active ZigiOps between the Primary and the Backup servers when using a Load Balancer for integration actions triggered on HTTP Listeners.